Jiangye-Song/EmailAgent/docs/alibaba-cloud-proof.md

 # Alibaba Cloud Deployment Proof

-This document demonstrates that EmailAgent backend is deployed on Alibaba Cloud.
+This document demonstrates that EmailAgent application is deployed on Alibaba Cloud ECS with a reverse proxy.

 ## Services Actually Used